 Bringing, distributing, or chewing gum is not allowed at any time on campus.
-Not following this rule will result in consequences, including campus clean up.
+Not following this rule will result in consequences, including campus and desk clean up (gum/work detail).

 FORGOTTEN ITEMS

 Check in at the office during break or lunch if you discover that you have forgotten an item at home.
 If a parent chooses to deliver forgotten items, they may be dropped off at the main office and placed on the "I forgot table" for you to retrieve them.
 It is not school policy to deliver items or take messages to the classroom (unless it is an emergency) due to the potential disruption that may occur.
 The office cannot be responsible for items left at the front desk.